hamler-lang/docs/FAQ.md

 ## What does the Hamler Logo mean?

-A: Lambda (λ) + Erlang VM.
+A: Lambda (**λ**) + **E**rlang VM.

 ![hamler-logo](https://avatars2.githubusercontent.com/u/49756617?s=200&v=4)

-### Elixir is already there. ,running on Erlang VM, how does this differ?
+### Elixir is already there, running on Erlang VM, how does this differ?

-TODO:
+1. Elixir is dynamically typed, but Hamler is statically typed.
+Since Hamler's compiler is adapted from purescript, it has a powerful type system.
+2. We prefer Haskell style syntax.
+3. Elixir compiles to Erlang AST.
+Hamler compiles to CoreErlang IR.

 ### What's the difference between Hamler and Puerl?

-TODO:

-First, purerl translates PureScript to Erlang source code directly, and hamler compile source code to CoreErlang IR.
+Firstly, purerl translates PureScript to Erlang source code directly, and Hamler compile source code to CoreErlang IR.

-Second, we modified the CST, AST and CoreFn of PureScript to make the hamler syntax is more like Haskell.
+Secondary, we modified the some frontend (CST, AST and CoreFn) of PureScript to make the syntax of Hamler more like Haskell.
+At the same time we are trying to make its syntax more approachable for Erlang users.

-The hamler compiler is forked from PureScript compiler 0.13.6.

 ### What's the difference between Hamler and Haskell?

-TODO:

 - Strict vs Lazy evaluation
 - Hamler running on Erlang VM - Beam